 Platinum ranked on the Newton arbitration platform.

-He also features in Chamber 2021 Directory as one of the five most in demand UAE arbitrators.
+He also features in Chambers 2021 and 2022 Directories as one of the most in demand UAE arbitrators.